Sexual Harassment Information and Resources

 - the university took reasonable care to prevent and correct the harassing behavior, and

 - the employee unreasonably failed to take advantage of preventive or corrective steps provided by the university to avoid harm.

 In cases of sexual harassment between co-workers, the university will be liable for harassment if the university (through its agents) knew or should have known of the conduct and failed to take immediate and appropriate corrective action to stop the harassment, prevent its recurrence, and remedy effects that could reasonably have been prevented.

 In cases of sexual harassment by non-employees, such as customers, program participants or suppliers, the university will be liable for harassment if the university (through its agents) knew or should have known of the conduct and failed to take immediate and appropriate corrective action to stop the harassment, prevent its recurrence, and remedy effects that could reasonably have been prevented.

 The general principles expressed in these employment examples also apply in academic environments and program settings.

 The University of Wisconsin-Madison is committed to preventing sexual harassment and will take prompt and appropriate corrective action whenever it learns that sexual harassment has occurred.
 You are encouraged to report incidents or concerns to your supervisor, manager, department chair, director, or dean for appropriate action and resolution.
-Sexual harassment (and other prohibited harassment or discrimination) also may be reported to the Office for Equity & Diversity, or to any of the campus administrative offices identified here:
+Sexual harassment (and other prohibited harassment or discrimination) also may be reported to the Office of Compliance, or to any of the campus administrative offices identified here:

 361 Bascom Hall